General Office: 185 Extended Education Complex

 Telephone: 204 474 8800

 General Studies provides opportunities for students to take credit courses at the University of Manitoba without being enrolled in a degree program.
 General Studies students include professionals developing their careers, students satisfying entrance requirements to professional and other faculties, seniors enriching their lives, students visiting from other institutions, and individuals exploring a career change.
 Courses are available in the Fall, Winter and Summer terms and are offered on campus, online and /or some form of remote learning.
-Due to the COVID-19 pandemic, the University has approved a plan to deliver all possible courses by remote learning until further notice.

 General Studies Student Advisors are available to assist with course and program planning and to provide admission and registration information throughout the year.

-Please refer to the Registrar's Office web site for helpful links regarding registration procedures, fee information, and examinations.
+Please refer to the Registrar's Office website for helpful links regarding registration procedures, fee information, and examinations.
 Note that applicable prerequisites as outlined in Aurora Student (Course Catalog) must be fulfilled prior to registering in a course.

 You may register for up to a maximum of 30 credit hours in the combined Fall and Winter terms, and up to a maximum of 15 credit hours in any one term, including Summer.